 All the items on our list of what to do in Santa Teresa will have you jumping on your feet, trying something new, and calling it a day only when your body’s energy tank is exhausted, and your camera’s memory card is full.

 With the kind of beauty that Santa Teresa Costa Rica has, I am sure you wouldn’t mind getting drained out every single day.

-Playa Santa Teresa Costa Rica, on the other hand, caters more to skilled surfers on the lookout for point breaks and high swells.
+On the other hand, Playa Santa Teresa Costa Rica caters more to skilled surfers on the lookout for point breaks and high swells.

 Rent a bicycle – or an ATV if you are feeling adventurous – and go from one piece of paradise to another.
 Here are the beaches in Santa Teresa which you must not miss:

 - Playa Carmen Santa Teresa – a great place to go surfing.
-Swimming is not recommended in this beach.
+Swimming is not recommended on this beach.